paupauorg/github-redmine-migration/README.md

 * only labels/milestones that have issues will be imported
 * creation and closing dates cannot be set, this applies to notes too.
 * you should disable email notifications before running the script if you don't wanted to be flooded with emails
+* you must disable 'required assignee' from the active workflows if you have issues with no assignees on Github